MicrochipTech/unicens-linux-daemon/cfg/README.md

 This time `<NetworkSocket>` is the first entry within `<SyncConnection>`, meaning those connections are the sinks.

 Both devices are getting the audio data from the microphone in parallel and with the same latency and phase.
-The node 0x200 is streaming to USB endpoint address 0x81 and the node 0x2B0 to MediaLB channel address 0x10.
+The node 0x200 is streaming to its USB endpoint address 0x81 and the node 0x2B0 to its MediaLB channel address 0x10.

 **6.)
 Working with Combiner and Splitter**